Environmental Impact of Coal

 Source: World Coal Institute, The Coal Resource: A Comprehensive Overview of Coal, 2009

-Australia is the largest exporter of both steam and coking coal; most of its coal goes to Asia.
+Indonesia is the world's largest exporter of steam coal, while Australia is the largest exporter of coking coal; most of their coal goes to Asia.
 Under forecast consumption rates, international coal trade is predicted to grow at an average annual rate of 1.4 percent over the next 25 years.
 Because the largest increases in consumption are forecast to occur in India and China, which meet most of the increase in their coal demand with domestic supply rather than imports, the share of coal trade as a percentage of global coal consumption grows modestly to 17 percent in 2035.
 Australia and Indonesia are expected to continue as the leading suppliers of coal over the next 25 years, while Asia is forecast to remain the largest importer of coal.

-In its International Energy Outlook 2011, the EIA projects that total annual U.S. coal exports will rise from about 83 million short tons in 2010 to 143 million short tons in 2035 (from nearly 8 percent to 13 percent of 2010 U.S. annual production levels), buoyed by the increase in Asian coal demand.
+In its International Energy Outlook 2013, the EIA projects that total annual U.S. coal exports will rise from about 83 million short tons in 2010 to 169 million short tons in 2040 (from around 8 percent to 14 percent of U.S. annual production levels), buoyed by the increase in Asian and European coal demand.
 Because U.S. coal export facilities are located primarily in the east, the United States is currently at a distinct geographic disadvantage relative to Australia and Indonesia.
 Higher transportation costs associated with shipping coal from the eastern United States to Asian markets historically has meant that U.S. coal exports cannot compete economically in that region.
-According to preliminary data, however, in 2010 the United States saw growth in its coking coal exports to Asia at levels unseen in the recent past, estimated at 13 million tons in the third quarter of 2010, compared with 4 million tons in the third quarter of 2009.

 The domestic price of coal is a function of supply and demand, coal type, and mining method used.
 Generally, lignite is the least expensive, and anthracite the most expensive.
 Surface-mined coal is usually lower in price than underground-mined.